olerichter/gitlab-ci_mirror_deployment/README.md

 ```

 ## Be aware:
-the deployment is only excecuted when building works, so when you have build or test jobs and you want the deployment to run add `when: always` to the mirror: job
+the deployment is only excecuted when building works, so when you have build or test jobs and you want the deployment to run even on failure:  add `when: always` to the `mirror: job`

 the mirror script will **overwrite all changes** made to the mirror so make it **read-only**!